lambdaclass/concrete/docs/KNOWN_HOLES.md

 these containers stores Copy elements, and the H12-checked front end still enforces linearity on the values BEFORE they enter the container.

+Decision (review 2026-07-14, refined again): Phase 7 now pulls this forward before broad stdlib breadth.
+The permanent fix is **compiler-generated drop-glue at monomorphization**: when `Vec<File>` / `HashMap<String, Buffer>` / etc. is instantiated, the compiler resolves the element/key/value destruction path statically and emits the loops that destroy live slots before storage is freed or reused.
+No trait objects, no stored destructor function pointer in each collection value, and no permanent caller-supplied `drop_with(f)` burden.
-Decision (review 2026-07-14, refined): defer until a non-Copy-collection workload pulls it, then fix via AUTOMATIC drop-through (the vec.con:106 drop-as-trait direction) — destruction stays visible in ownership/evidence reports, but the caller does not carry the destructor at every site.
-A `drop_with(f)`-style family is acceptable ONLY as an explicitly-labeled temporary bridge if a workload needs non-Copy collections before drop-as-trait is ready (a permanent free-function destructor family is the 2b legacy-shape anti-pattern).
+`drop_with(f)`-style APIs are acceptable only as an explicitly-labeled temporary bridge if a workload needs non-Copy collections before drop-glue is ready.

+Because Concrete aborts rather than unwinds, the H18 fix does not need Rust's panic-unwind drop-flag machinery.
+It only needs normal-path destruction for `drop`/`clear`/overwrite/replacement/compaction, and explicit ownership transfer for `pop`/`remove`/`swap_remove`.

 Gate: `check_collections_copy_only.sh` pins the status quo — the fixture demonstrating the leak stays a documented reject/accept pair, and std's